-The Medical Professional Scholarship at Florida National University can be awarded every year to active employees of the Medical Profession residing in the State of Florida, who are not graduates from FNU, and plan to enroll in an approved Health Care program.
+The Medical Professional Scholarship at Florida National University can be awarded every year to active employees of the Medical Profession residing in the State of Florida and plan to enroll in an approved Health Care program.
+The ADN program is not eligible for this scholarship.